DamianJamrozy/SpeakingGesture/README.md

 ## 🚀 About Me
-Hi, my name is Eng.
+Hi, my name is MSc.
 Damian Jamroży.
 I am a computer scientist, a graduate of the University of Rzeszow.
 Both in my professional and academic work I try to look for solutions to automate business processes.
 Currently, I am interested in project management and the development of artificial intelligence.

 ## 🔗 Links